-The Science Behind a Good Night's Sleep in WA
+The Science Behind a Good Night's Sleep in Australia

-Western Australia (WA) is renowned for its stunning landscapes, vibrant cities, and high quality of life, often considered one of the best places to live in the world.
+Australia is renowned for its stunning landscapes, vibrant cities, and high quality of life, often considered one of the best places to live in the world.

-Achieving a good night's sleep is essential to fully enjoy everything WA has to offer.
+Achieving a good night's sleep is essential to fully enjoy everything Australia has to offer.

 Understanding the science behind sleep, including its stages, the role of circadian rhythms, and how environmental factors such as temperature affect sleep quality, can help residents and newcomers make the most of their nights.